sillelien/dollar/README.tmpl.md

 Dollar is an integration centric, reactive dynamic programming language which runs on the JVM.
 It is a language built on top of the [dollar-core](https://github.com/sillelien/dollar-core) library which helps to provide a consistent view of multiple dynamic data types.

-It is being designed for the needs of serverside non-web based development, such as integration, messaging etc. It is also an internet centric language where JSON and URIs are first class citizens.
+It is being designed for the needs of server-side development such as integration, messaging etc. It is also an internet centric language where JSON and URIs are first class citizens.

 **The language is currently in early but active development.**